sccn/sccn.github.io/others/EEGLAB_and_python.md

     of Python libraries are not available in Python 3 -- leading to all kinds of unexpected problems that can slow down a novice programmer.
 -   Python is free.
-Why should I have to pay for Matlab?
+Why should I have to pay for MATLAB?
 Good conduct in (open) science should transcend discussions on finances.
 We pay for Microsoft or Adobe licenses because the free alternative, even if it exists, does not fulfill our needs.
-The compiled version of EEGLAB does not require users to purchase Matlab, and EEGLAB code also runs on Octave.
+The compiled version of EEGLAB does not require users to purchase MATLAB, and EEGLAB code also runs on Octave.
--   MEEG software packages on Matlab are mainly EEGLAB, Fieldtrip, and Brainstorm.
+-   MEEG software packages on MATLAB are mainly EEGLAB, Fieldtrip, and Brainstorm.
 MEEG software on Python is MNE which is more tailored to MEG users than EEG users.
-    The Matlab suite of available software is currently more mature than the Python one, which is a good reason to stick to Matlab.
+    The MATLAB suite of available software is currently more mature than the Python one, which is a good reason to stick to MATLAB.

-- If you wish to use Python, the [Spyder IDE](https://www.spyder-ide.org/) is a good equivalent of the Matlab interface and should feel familiar.
+- If you wish to use Python, the [Spyder IDE](https://www.spyder-ide.org/) is a good equivalent of the MATLAB interface and should feel familiar.

 How to call EEGLAB functions from Python
 ----------------------------------------